 Epoxy Finishes: A clear epoxy is placed onto pins for mainly one of two reasons.
 1) an extra layer of protection is required.
 Some examples of that are glitter pins and offset printed pins.
 2) personal preference.
 Some people like epoxy coatings just because they think it looks good.
 I’ve seen epoxy coatings be referred to as epoxy domes, clear coats, glazes, shellac and resin.

 Glitter: Available in combination with any PMS color, glitter is a popular option in trading pins of all sorts (from baseball/softball teams to theme-park pin traders).

 Hard Enamel: The true name of most “cloisonne” lapel pins.
 The face of the pin is smooth due to the colored areas being filled with enamel to the “top” of the metal borders of the pin.

 Laser Engraving: This engraving process is required for serializations or when unique wording (such as names) needs to be placed onto the pin.
 Common applications for numbering is for tracking purposes of collectible pins and names are sometimes engraved onto pins when given out for special awards.

-Metal Separations/Borders: Enamel colors must be separated from each other and that is done by way of the metal of the pin surrounding all of the colored areas.
+Metal Separations/Borders: Enamel colors must be separated from each other and that is done by way of the metal of the custom pin surrounding all of the colored areas.
 These metal borders are formed in the die striking process.
 The die depresses certain parts of the pins (areas where color will ultimately be placed) and the untouched areas of metal become the borders.

 Offset Printing: When your pin design requires a photograph or color shifts/gradients then this is the pin type you’ll be quote by your lapel pin company of choice.
 The print quality, I’ve found, isn’t that great and the overall pin quality is perceived as lower most of the time.
 The printing is done on a piece of paper and is it encased in an epoxy coating for the paper’s protection.